 So, the very first thing to do in case of cryptocurrency theft is to take measures to block it (if possible).
 First, it is necessary to find out where the funds ended up — on a private address, sent to a P2P exchanger, or located on an exchange account.

 Experience in investigating cryptocurrency incidents shows that in 9 out of 10 cases criminals use exchanges to cash out assets.
-We have established contacts with most of these, allowing us to quickly block funds and prevent further withdrawals.
+We have direct working relationships with most major exchanges, enabling us to freeze assets quickly before they are moved further.

 Therefore, after receiving a theft report, we first conduct a blockchain analysis, the details of which we will describe further.
-Based on the analysis, a report is prepared, which is used to submit a request to the exchange (in case the assets were withdrawn through it), as well as to file a complaint with law enforcement agencies (having such a report simplifies the process of initiating a criminal case).
+Based on the analysis, a report is prepared, which is used to submit a request to the exchange (in case the assets were withdrawn through it), as well as to file a complaint with law enforcement agencies (having such a report makes it easier for law enforcement authorities to open a criminal case and start formal proceedings).
 The report can be prepared in both Russian and English if you need to contact police abroad.

-Depending on the specific case, actions may vary, but the general scheme for investigating cryptocurrency theft looks as follows:
+Depending on the specific case, actions may vary, but the general scheme for investigating cryptocurrency theft typically includes:

 For investigations, we use a flagship product developed by a Russian IT company, our partner, which allows visualization of transaction graphs and identification of the final recipient of cryptocurrency, regardless of the number of chain links the perpetrator might use to obscure the trail.